colelloa/adphi/README.md

 All permissions according to the MIT license.

-developers - see todo.txt to help me out.
+PROGRAMMERS - see todo.txt to help me out.

 SLIDERS:
 *NOTE pictures in slider folders must be .jpg